clipchak/YouTubePlaylistToSpotifyPlaylist/README.md

    ```
    python3 create_playlist.py
    ```
-   * it should run automatically and print the songs as it loops through the playlist
+   * it should run automatically and print the songs as it loops through the playlist (see gif above)
    * check your spotify account and the playlist should be there. **Not all songs will be available on Spotify **

 ## TODO